nezaboodka/reactronic/README.md

 ### Reaction & Cache

-Reaction is a function that is immediately called in response to state changes.
+Reaction is a function that is immediately called in response to changes made by a transaction in observable objects.
 Cache is a computed value having an associated function that is called on-demand to renew the value if it was invalidated.
 Reactive and cached functions are instrumented with hooks to seamlessly subscribe to those state objects and other cached functions (dependencies), which are used during their execution.

 ``` tsx
 class MyView extends Component<{model: MyModel}> {